sjmudd/anonymiser/README.md

 # Description.

-Looks like a key cache but when we get a new name we return the prefix plus a number each new name has the number increased.
+Allows a group of strings to be anonymised that is converted into another set of string values.
+The anonymised strings consist of the group name plus a number which increases with each new string that needs anonymising.

-Can be used to convert private names into a public anonymous set (e.g. ps-top)
+Can be used to convert private names into a public anonymous set (e.g. [`ps-top`](https://godoc.org/github.com/sjmudd/ps-top]))

+In `ps-top` I wanted to anonymise the host, database and table names which were shown as they might expose internal information to third parties.
+This package made that easy.

-There is basically one routine `anonymise.Anonymise( "prefix", "some_name" )`.
+There is basically one routine `anonymise.Anonymise( "group", "some_name" )`.

-I wanted to anonymise the database and table names.
-This is the prefix in the Anonymise() function.
-The second parameter is the name to anonymise and basically each new name gets an id starting at 1.
-This id is added to the end of the prefix and that's what is returned as the anonymised name.
+The first parameter is the name of the group of strings to be anonyised, The second parameter is the name to anonymise and basically each new name gets an id starting at 1.
+This id is added to the end of the group name and that's what is returned as the anonymised name.

 e.g.
 To anonymise some database names: